luceromendozab/Churn_Project/README.md

 - Visualization: [My Dashboard](https://public.tableau.com/app/profile/lucero.mendoza8271/viz/Churn_16817483435120/GlobalView?publish=yes) created in Tableau shows firstly an overview of the company's revenue with the most important categories.
 Finally the second dashboard is focused on customers who churned and shows the most representative categories.
 These dashboards provide valuable insights into the company's performance and churn behavior."

+- Streamlit: Creation of a live demo of the churn prediction using the Streamlit web interface.

 # Conclusions and Solutions

 Our churn predictive model achieved a high accuracy rate in identifying customers who are likely to churn.
 We identified several key factors that significantly impact churn, such as contract type, tenure, and internet service.
 The model also highlighted the importance of customer satisfaction in reducing churn.